An Nead Hand KnitwearTextile Designer and Handknitter

-Jenny is a spinner/knitter and she lives on the Isle of Eigg, Scotland where she spins cobweb yarn which she then knits into unique cobweb shawls, stoles, wraps, scarves and fingerless gloves, etc. She also produces cobweb and lace weight yarn for knitters who enjoy her colours.
+Jenny is a spinner/knitter and she lives on the Isle of Eigg, Scotland where she spins cobweb yarn which she then knits into unique cobweb shawls, stoles, wraps, scarves and fingerless gloves, etc. For ethical reasons, she uses kid mohair instead of silk which comes from New Forest Mohair and adds a lovely luster to the finished product.
+Her wool comes from South Yeo Farm East which is a rare breeds farm also with high standards of husbandry.
+She hand dyes the fleece and kid mohair using natural dyes.
+She also produces cobweb and lace weight yarn for knitters who enjoy her colours.

 She grew up in South Africa and first saw examples of cobweb lace in a craft shop in Pitlochry when she was visiting the UK as a tourist in the mid-1970s.
 She trained as a horticulturist in South Africa and worked there until 1983 when she was accepted as a voluntary student at the Royal Botanic Garden, Edinburgh.
 Eventually, after living in Europe for a few years with her husband, she ended up on the Isle of Eigg where he was employed as the estate gardener.
 She went back to South Africa for 10 years in the mid-90s but longed to return to Eigg, so eventually came back with her two dogs in 2009, built her dream home, and began to build a business selling hand knitwear.